 First off, you’ll need intelligent lights and devices.
 These cost a little more than your standard Christmas lights, but they also tend to be built for more demanding usage.
 To give you an idea of cost, I bought myself an off-the-shelf green laser with DMX control for around $150.
 You need not necessarily buy new equipment though.
 If you can control your existing lights or devices by Arduino (like using a relay for a smoke machine), you can also adjust the Arduino to act as a DMX slave device (that is, one that receives DMX signals).

 Second, you’ll need a controller: your PC or laptop is fine, but you’ll need a USB to DMX converter.
-The cheapest I could find is this one for $50.
+The cheapest I could find is.

 There is a surprisingly large range of software available on which to program your shows.
 DMXControl is widely considered the best free option.